 We determine the amount of allowance that is required by analyzing risk loans and wholesale loans individually, and all other loans by grouping them into loan segments sharing similar risk characteristics.
-These loan segments include pool programs, other financing institutions loans and retail participation loans.
-We use a combination of estimated probability of default and estimated loss given default assumptions to estimate losses in these loan segments.
+These loan segments include asset pool program loans, AgDirect program loans, ProPartners program loans and all other retail loans.
+We use a combination of estimated probability of default and estimated loss given default assumptions to estimate losses these loan segments.
 These estimated losses may be adjusted for relevant current environmental factors.
 These factors may vary by the different segments, reflecting the risk characteristics of each segment.
 As these factors change, earnings are impacted.
 For all loans analyzed individually, we record a specific allowance, if appropriate, to reduce the carrying amount of the risk loan to the lower of book value or the net realizable value of collateral.

-AgriBank's retail loan portfolio is primarily made up of participated credits from District Associations and other System entities.
+AgriBank's retail loan portfolio is primarily made up of participated credits from District Associations and other Associations within the System.
 Generally, we review and follow the lead lender's credit analysis and recommendations regarding specific reserves and charge-offs on risk loans, unless our individual analysis and knowledge of the exposure supports an alternative conclusion.